Exploring The Competitive Space: Amazon.com Versus Industry Peers In Broadline Retail - Amazon.com (NASDAQ:AMZN)

 -

-At 34.35, the stock's Price to Earnings ratio is 0.93x less than the industry average, suggesting favorable growth potential.
+With a Price to Earnings ratio of 35.42, which is 0.82x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

 -